hannhub/ta-timetable-app/README.txt

 3. View the automatically assigned timetable.
 4. Download the updated version or edit manually within the app.

+Note: The app saves preferences to a local `saved_preferences.csv` file.
+This file is ignored by Git, so create your own copy to keep preferences between runs.

 ---

 For any issues or suggestions, feel free to raise an issue on this GitHub repository.